desmos-labs/desmos/x/subspaces/spec/04-messages.md

 https://github.com/desmos-labs/desmos/blob/master/proto/desmos/subspaces/v2/msgs.proto#L105-115
 ```

-The message is expected to fail if:
+It's expected to fail if:
-* The subspace does not exist;
+* the subspace does not exist;
-* The signer has no permission to delete subspace inside the specified subspace.
+* the signer has no permission to delete the subspace.

 ## Msg/CreateSection
 A section can be created using the `MsgCreateSection`.